Diversity Boosts AI-Generated Text Detection: Experiments

 \subsection{Performance of \proj}

 We evaluate \proj across a wide range of challenging testbeds to assess its robustness and adaptability to both domain and model shifts.
 Table \ref{tab:mage-results} presents the performance of \proj on six distinct testbeds from the MAGE benchmark \citep{li2024magemachinegeneratedtextdetection}: three in-distribution and three out-of-distribution.
 Across all testbeds, \proj consistently achieves superior AUROC of $0.92$ on average and AvgAcc compared to existing zero-shot baselines, showcasing its ability to generalize effectively to both seen and unseen generation settings.
 We demonstrate that human-written and machine-generated text can be distinguished based on the hypothesis outlined in Section \ref{sec:method}.
+We further include the corresponding TPR@FPR=5\% performance in Table \ref{tab:mage-results-tpr}.

-Table~\ref{tab:raid-results} benchmarks \proj on the RAID dataset \citep{dugan2024raidsharedbenchmarkrobust}, which includes a suite of diverse models, domains, attacks, and decoding strategies. \proj outperforms a diverse set of zero-shot methods by $13.73\%$ and matches the performance of generative detection baselines, reaffirming its robustness to evasive generation strategies.
+Table~\ref{tab:raid-results} benchmarks \proj on the RAID dataset \citep{dugan2024raidsharedbenchmarkrobust}, which includes a suite of diverse models, domains, attacks, and decoding strategies. \proj outperforms a diverse set of zero-shot methods by $26.11\%$ and matches the performance of generative detection baselines, reaffirming its robustness to evasive generation strategies.
 Figures \ref{fig:dom_model}, \ref{fig:domain_specs} \& \ref{fig:spider} demonstrate the performance of \proj across different domains and generator models, achieving competitive AUROC of $0.98$ and $0.93$, respectively.
 These results highlight \proj's stability and high performance across heterogeneous scenarios, underscoring its domain and model-agnostic nature.

 Moreover, Appendix \ref{sec:gpt} reports \proj's detection rates on all major models, including GPT-3.5-Turbo \citep{brown2020languagemodelsfewshotlearners} and GPT-4o \citep{openai2024gpt4technicalreport}, Claude-3-Opus and Sonnet \citep{claude-3.5}, as well as Gemini-1.0-Pro \citep{geminiteam2025geminifamilyhighlycapable}, demonstrating highly competitive accuracies across the board.
 Collectively, these results confirm that \proj provides a robust and adaptable foundation for detecting AI-generated text.